Aphaniteja/ner/README.md

 3  Apart from LSTM if given a choice what model do you think works better? and why?
-Ans: LSTM-Conditional random fields would do a good job as they apply to an entire sequence(using dynamic programming)
+Ans: LSTM-Conditional random fields would do a good job as they apply to an entire sequence(using dynamic programming) Basic LSTM is similarly to greedy approach.
+Where as a LSTM-CRF is a more dp approach.

 4  How does the batch size affect your model?
 Ans: See Jupyter notebook for details.
 Lower batch sizes give better f1 scores.